Learning Ordinal Degradation Representations with Textual Priors for Diffusion-Based Blind Image Super-Resolution: Experimental Results

-In this section, we evaluate the application of HD-CLIP on three Real-ISR datasets (DIV2K-Val, DrealSR, RealSR) .
-As shown in Table~\ref{tab:sr_guidance_multi_dataset}, our framework consistently improves fidelity and maintains perceptual quality across diffusion-based SR methods, including PASD~\cite{pasd} (SD~1.5), SeeSR~\cite{seesr} (SD~2.0), and FaithDiff~\cite{faithdiff} (SDXL), suggesting enhanced semantic understanding that effectively suppresses hallucinations.
-These findings confirm that HD-CLIP embeddings act as powerful conditional priors, guiding the diffusion process toward semantically consistent and perceptually faithful restoration.
+As shown in Table~\ref{tab:sr_comparison} and Fig.~\ref{fig:stage2_visualize}, our framework generally improves fidelity while maintaining perceptual quality across SD-based SR methods, showing enhanced degradation understanding that strengthens fidelity.
+These results confirm that OD-CLIP embeddings serve as powerful conditional priors, guiding the diffusion process toward semantically consistent and perceptually faithful restoration.

-Figure~\ref{fig:SR_results} further illustrates enhancements in both structure and local semantics.
-PASD often creates overly sharp yet incorrect details, such as feather-like artifacts on the hoof and unrealistic grass textures, while HD-CLIP minimizes these hallucinations and better aligns structures with the actual scene.
-SeeSR tends to overproduce wing veins and adds dot-like artifacts, whereas our approach results in cleaner geometry without fabricating textures.
-For intricate urban patterns, accurate and consistent reconstruction of fine roof tiles and wall textures is achieved only with HD-CLIP, as FaithDiff otherwise struggles to recover these details.
-Overall, HD-CLIP reduces hallucinations, avoids over-generation, and enhances both texture accuracy and structural fidelity in diffusion-based SR models.